In this article I’m mainly discussing Criminal Offences not Civil law so I’m not going into Tort/Negligence claims.

 Nothing – But when they pass their test, if they get any points at all within the 2 years, the New Drivers Act kicks in and they must retake both tests.

 What happens if a learner gets 12 points on a provisional license?

 They get a short period disqualification under the ‘totting up rules’ the same a full license holder would.

 What if an L plate falls off?

-You need to stop – They are driving otherwise than in accordance with a license, This used to be a common amongst moped riders for some reason who loved to take the front L Plate off. (and as above you could also be charged with permitting the offence) I’ve also seen some on mopeds with just a red L with a very small white boarder around it.
-Again this is the same offence, the L Plate has to comply with the regulations, if it doesn’t then it’s still classed as if you aren’t displaying one.
+You need to stop – They are driving otherwise than in accordance with a license, this used to be a common amongst moped riders for some reason who loved to take the front L Plate off. (and as above you could also be charged with permitting the offence) I’ve also seen some on mopeds with just a red L with a ridiculously small white boarder around it.
+Again, this is the same offence, the L Plate must comply with the regulations, if it doesn’t then it’s still classed as if you aren’t displaying one.

 *This happened in the Milton case, as mentioned in this article there is ‘only one standard of careful and competent driving that applies to all drivers”, Milton was as a Grade One Police driver charged with Dangerous Driving.
 He was acquitted at Magistrates Court, the Crown appealed, and he was convicted, he then appealed to the high court and was acquitted ” The High Court found “The question that was posed was: Is someone’s superior driving skills a circumstance within their knowledge which should be taken into account?
 The position of the Law previously was a definite ‘No’.
 All the Court would look at is what the normal careful and prudent driver would think of the standard of driving.